cepalle/red-tetris/README.md

 ```

-Point your browser to `http://0.0.0.0:8080/` will load client side application.
+Point your browser to `http://0.0.0.0:8080/` it will load client side application.
 You should see `Soon, will be here a fantastic Tetris ...`, open your console and check you have :

 ```
 [HMR] Waiting for update signal from WDS...